-- Generally, contracts for the acquisition of hardware and software should be awarded pursuant to the bidding process.
-Service agreements are also subject to the bidding process. - All requests for proposals (bids), invitations to bid and bid specifications must comply with TBR Policy 4:02:10:00 and this guideline and must clearly state all contractual provisions and requirements including the mandatory provisions. - 3.
-The bidding process must comply with TBR Policy 4:02:10:00. - 4.
-All bid specifications must be incorporated by reference in all contracts awarded pursuant to the bidding process. - 5.
-The following language should be included in the contract:

-1. The contract documents consist of this Agreement, the e Institution's purchase order no, the Institution's request for bids no (or Institution's request for proposals no), Contractor's bid dated (or Contractor's proposal dated ) and anv addenda and/or amendments to this Agreement hereafter executed.
+- All requests for proposals (bids), invitations to bid and bid specifications must comply with TBR Policy 4:02:10:00 and this guideline and must clearly state all contractual provisions and requirements including the mandatory provisions. - The bidding process must comply with TBR Policy 4:02:10:00. - All bid specifications must be incorporated by reference in all contracts awarded pursuant to the bidding process. - The following language should be included in the contract: - The contract documents consist of this Agreement, the Institution's purchase order no. , the Institution's request for bids no. (or Institution's request for proposals no.), Contractor's bid dated

+(or Contractor's proposal dated

+) and any addenda and/or amendments to this

+Agreement hereafter executed.
 In the event that provisions of the contract documents conflict, priority of interpretation shall be as follows: addenda and/or amendments (latest addendum or amendment with first priority), the Agreement, the Institution's purchase order, the Institution's request for bid (or Institution's request for proposals), and the Contractor's bid (or the Contractor's proposal).

-All bid specifications and all other relevant contract documents must be attached to contracts that are submitted to the TBR Central Office for approval.

-7. Software Licensing and Warranties

-- See also the provisions of TBR Purchasing Policy Sections XV H. and I., and Section 11 of this guideline. - 2.
-Generally, the legal right to use software is obtained in the form of a license agreement.
+- All bid specifications and all other relevant contract documents must be attached to contracts that are submitted to the TBR System Office for approval. - Software Licensing and Warranties - See also the provisions of TBR Purchasing Policy Sections XV H. and I., and Section 11 of this guideline. - Generally, the legal right to use software is obtained in the form of a license agreement.
 The permissible use of the software is governed solely by the terms and conditions stated in the license agreement.
 A standard form software license agreement is attached and should be used when the vendor does not provide an agreement.
 Vendor provided license agreements must be amended to conform to this guideline. - Limited warranty.
-Unless internet service / access is a specific service to be paid for and provided under an agreement, no warranty regarding the internet is required, and the vendor may disclaim warranties regarding the internet. - 4.
-If software is provided at a nominal cost or free, and the vendor has not offered any warranty, the Institution should ask for language that the vendor warrants that the vendor has the right to license the software as provided in the agreement. - Agreements authorizing the institution to conduct experimentation or testing of hardware, software or related services shall require written approval of the TBR Central Office.
-This category includes agreements which permit the experimental use of such products or services without warranty, at little or no cost to the institution and for the benefit of the vendor.
+Unless internet service / access is a specific service to be paid for and provided under an agreement, no warranty regarding the internet is required, and the vendor may disclaim warranties regarding the internet.